axopy/axopy/doc/source/user_guide/daq.rst

 .. currentmodule:: axopy.daq

 Traditionally, a data acquisition (DAQ) refers to the process of capturing and conditioning signals for recording by a computer.
-In axopy, sources of data generated or influenced by the subject of the experiment is referred to as a DAQ.
+In AxoPy, any source of data generated or influenced by the subject of the experiment is referred to as a DAQ.

-axopy assumes a fairly simple model for collecting data, based on polling.
+AxoPy assumes a fairly simple model for collecting data, based on polling.
 First, the interface is set up -- this might involve initializing a USB interface, connecting to a TCP server, setting up initial parameters, etc.
 Next, data acquisition is started.
 Some devices don't require an explicit start